DamienPup/TwitchChat-To-Do-List/README.md

 - `CLIENT_ID.txt`: Used by `generate_token.py` to generate an oauth token.
 - `auth.js`: Holds bot username, channel to join, and oauth token.
+- `settings.js`: Holds the main settings for the overlay.
+- `style_settings.css`: Holds the styling settings for the overlay.

-- `styles/taskList.css`: Holds styles for the overlay, see top of file for easy to change options.
+- `styles/taskList.css`: The code for the styles.
-- `scripts/index.js`: The code.
-Some options located at top of file.
-Scroll down to the bottom and you can edit the names of the commands (make to change both the commands dict and help command text!)
+- `scripts/index.js`: The main code.
+Scroll down to the bottom and you can edit the names of the commands (make to change both the commands dict and help command text if you do so)

 ## Install Instructions